Energy-Efficiency Rebates and Services in Connecticut

 When building a new home, utility customers can take advantage of the Residential New Home Construction Program.
 The utility will provide a program manager to help you through the application process and ensure that you receive all your eligible program benefits.
 Eligibility requirements for the programs mandate that a new construction incentive application must be submitted before a home is insulated.

-The multi-family program helps owners of new constructions or existing buildings that house multiple tenants participate in various energy-efficiency rebate and services programs offered by utilities.
-Buildings are considered multi-family if they have more than three connected units, mixed use within the same building, or if they fall under the control of a property manager, association or housing authority.
-Examples of eligible buildings include apartment complexes, dorms and assisted living facilities.
+The multi-family program helps owners of new constructions or existing buildings that house multiple tenants participate in various energy-efficiency rebates and services programs offered by utilities.
+Buildings are considered multi-family if they have more than three connected units, mixed-use within the same building, or if they fall under the control of a property manager, association, or housing authority.
+Examples of eligible buildings include apartment complexes, dorms, and assisted living facilities.

 Heat pump water heater rebate